agiliq/Dinette/dinette/readme.txt

 "dinette.context_processors.get_announcement"
 "dinette.context_processors.get_site_config"

-5. If you are using django-pagination, this needs to be in the context processor as well.
+5. If you are using django-pagination,

-"django.core.context_processors.request"
+  * add "django.core.context_processors.request" to your context processors

+  * add "pagination.middleware.PaginationMiddleware" to your middleware

 6. Via admin add to `SuperCategory` and `Category`.
 Add moderators to `Category` who get some extra powers!